Types of food and beverage service outlets

 14. kiosk

-A kiosk is a small permanent or temporary structure on a sidewalk from which items such as coffee, tea, pastries, chocolate, favorites, and so on, may be sold.
+A kiosk is a small permanent or temporary structure on a sidewalk from which items such as coffee, tea, pastries, chocolate, favourites, and so on, may be sold.
 The items bought may either be taken away or consumed at tables arranged nearby.
 Most kiosks do not have seating provisions.

 15. Drive-in